Annaëlle Bénard

 🇫🇷

-Joint likelihood approaches for combining opportunistic and standardized data in species distribution modelling (2025–)
+Joint likelihood approaches for integrating opportunistic and structured data in species distribution modelling (2025–)

 Biostatistics and Spatial Processes, INRAE